Buying real estate in Bandung?

 What's the typical size and location for $500k in Bandung in 2026?

-Yes, $500k can definitely buy a family home with outdoor space in Bandung, and this is actually the budget level where a proper yard or garden becomes normal rather than a lucky find, unless you insist on the very top ridges of the northern hills.
+Yes, $500k can definitely buy a family home with real outdoor space in Bandung, because this is the budget level where a proper garden, a two-car garage, and separation between living and service areas become standard rather than a lucky find, unless you insist on the very top ridges of the northern hills.

 Finally, please note that we cover all the housing price data in Bandung here.